ilhamsj/BundleBee/docs/PRD.md

 2. **Preview Assets in Popup**

    - Display thumbnails for images.
-   - Display playable video previews.
+   - Display playable video previews (no autoplay).
    - Show fallback text if preview unavailable.

-3. **Open in Viewer Tab**

-   - Clicking an asset opens a **new extension tab (`viewer.html`)**.
-   - The viewer tab includes:

-     - Asset rendered inside a styled container.
-     - Metadata (URL, type, dimensions if possible).
-     - Direct link to original asset (open in browser tab).

-4. **Open All in New Tab (Gallery)**
+3. **Gallery (Primary Inspection Surface)**

-   - From the popup, user can open a gallery tab (`gallery.html`) showing all extracted assets in a responsive grid.
+   - From the popup, user opens a gallery tab (`gallery.html`) showing all extracted assets in a responsive grid.
-   - Each item is clickable to open the single-asset viewer (`viewer.html`).
+   - Clicking a tile opens the original asset URL in a new browser tab.
+   - Optional: a lightweight inline “Details” overlay in the gallery shows metadata (URL, type, dimensions) without leaving the page.
    - Handles large lists efficiently (lazy loading/chunked rendering).

 ---